When you travel, there are several supplements, including essential oils, that you may want to consider taking along.

 Lavender and lemon – for Jet Lag

 If you have room in your luggage for a small spritzer or spray bottle, you can use it to freshen your room and create a pleasant atmosphere for yourself.

 Ginger – for Motion Sickness

 Just add a drop or two to a glass of water to calm your tummy while you travel.

 If you arrive at your destination feeling a bit under the weather, make yourself a cup of echinacea tea before you go to bed, and have it instead of coffee when you get up.

-Instead of having a thick and large tube, you can store months of teeth brushing worth of natural fluoride in the palm of your hand with tablets.
+Instead of having a large tube, you can store months of teeth brushing worth of natural fluoride in the palm of your hand with tablets.

-Additionally, if you find yourself drinking more than you should, taking a vitamin C tablet with a full glass of water before bed can help prevent a hangover.
+Additionally, if you find yourself drinking a lot, taking a vitamin C tablet with a full glass of water before bed can help prevent a hangover.

 Just take a pill a half hour before you plan to go to sleep and you'll be in dreamland in no time and off of your next adventure!